michaellabuschagne/cae-test1/README.md

 Your lambda function code and their direct dependencies should go into the folder ``lambdas``.
-Dependencies will include the npm packages and custom scripts your application will require.
+Dependencies will include the npm packages and custom scripts that your application will require.

 # Key specifications and constraints